Hellenistic philosophy: Socratic schools

-Many of the Socratic schools founded prior to the Hellenistic period continued to exert influence well into it, including the Cynic, Cyrenaic, Megarian, and Dialectical school.
+Many of the Socratic schools continued to exert influence well into the Hellenistic period, including the Cynic, Cyrenaic and Megarian school.

 Cynics

 Cynicism, as begun with Antisthenes, followed by Diogenes and Crates of Thebes, advocated purposefully living an ascetic life with only bare necessities in accordance with nature, rejecting all "unnatural pleasures" that were associated with society or its material benefits.
 Pleasures provided by nature (which would be immediately accessible) were acceptable, however.
-Crates hence claimed that "Philosophy is a quart of beans and to care for nothing".
+Crates hence claimed "Philosophy is a quart of beans and to care for nothing".
 Stoicism would be based on the ethical ideas of the Cynics.

 Cyrenaics

 The Cyrenaics, beginning with Aristippus the Younger, the grandson of the founder, argued that the reason pleasure was good was that it was evident in human behavior from the youngest age, because this made it natural and therefore good (the so-called cradle argument).
 The Cyrenaics also believed that present pleasure freed one from anxiety of the future and regrets of the past, leaving one at peace of mind.
 These ideas were taken further by Anniceris (fl.
 300 BC), who expanded pleasure to include things like friendship and honour.
 Theodorus (c.
-340–250) disagreed with this, and instead argued that social ties should be cut and self-sufficiency be espoused instead.
+340–250) disagreed with this and instead argued that social ties should be cut and self-sufficiency be espoused instead.
 Hegesias of Cyrene (fl.
 290) on the other hand claimed that life could ultimately not be overall pleasurable.